graeme-gets/making-embedded-projects/week-two/STM32F2291-DISCO.md

 The chip has a number of peripherals that are not usually found  on microprocessors.
-The chip is cleary designed for LCD grphic optimisation.
+The chip is clearly designed for LCD graphic and sound.

 Feature|Notes
 -|-|